yungwifi/fullstack-express-react/README.md

 Name the project whatever you would like, this script takes one argument and that is your project name.
 If you do not include a project name the command will exit and ask you for a project name.

-Secondly this script will create and initialize the app wherever you are you would like.
-CD into the directory where you cant it and run the script.
+Secondly this script will create and initialize the app just outside of where ever you clone the repo.
+So you can run the command where ever you want!

 Thirdly this script does require you to have a few things already set up locally.
 1. Mongo Installed